 Unipolar and Multipolar Security Environments Coursework

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda®

 Body

 One of the main results of a multi-polar security environment includes the common international decisions made for strategic purposes hence keeping a power balance among the nations.
 The US being in the lead should organize for the success of a multi-polar security environment to provide stability and security among the nations.
-Strategic flexibility and organization involves a host of policies designed to allow the US to maintain its power and to shape the emerging security environment3.
+Strategic flexibility and organization involve a host of policies designed to allow the US to maintain its power and to shape the emerging security environment.

 Conclusion

 The consequences for international securities of an asymmetric multi-polarity are far from clear.
 Its global nature and the nation are interdependent for successful continuity lies above dispute.
-The combination of America’s active return to multilateralism and the desire for global recognition of the other nations creates an opportunity for them to have a common discussion and effective multipolarity that enhances successful global governance in security, economy and related matters6.
+The combination of America’s active return to multilateralism and the desire for global recognition of the other nations creates an opportunity for them to have a common discussion and effective multipolarity that enhances successful global governance in security, economy, and related matters.

 Bibliography

-Patrick, Morgan M. “International security: Problems and solutions”.
-Washington D.C: CQ press, 2006, pp. 35-38.
+Patrick, Morgan M. “International Security: Problems and solutions”.
+Washington D.C: CQ Press, 2006, pp. 35-38.

 Thomson, William R. “On Global War: Historical-Structured approaches to world Politics”.
-Columbia: Sc University of south Caroline press, 2008, pp. 209-210.
+Columbia: Sc University of South Caroline Press, 2008, pp. 209-210.

 Cite This paper